 All aspects of our curriculum are accessible to all children, irrespective of their ethnic background, gender, disability, religious or linguistic background.
 We strive hard to meet the needs of those pupils with special educational needs, those with disabilities, those who are more able, those with special gifts and talents and the children who are learning English as an additional language.
 We provide a rich, challenging curriculum, which stretches all of our children.
-Staff are aware of children who have exceptional talents and gifts and monitor or track their progress carefully to ensure their academic potential or talent is continually developed.
-For further details see separate policies: Inclusion, More Able, Gifted and Talented”.
+Staff monitor and track pupils' progress carefully to ensure their academic potential or talent is continually developed.

 Through our school values, we acknowledge our responsibilities to enrich lives and promote children’s spiritual, moral, social and cultural development.
 We believe in lifelong learning and aim to equip our children to live life today and be ready for tomorrow.